-207 http://girlsintech.org/.
+206 http://girlsintech.org/.

-208 Robinson 2017; Hammond, Mulas, and Nadres 2018.
+207 Robinson 2017; Hammond, Mulas, and Nadres 2018.

-We work with students already at school and selected by principal for the program.
+We work with students already at school and selected by the principal of the program.
 Most of the women have had some computer training, but we have to address the local norms.
-In order to build up participation of young women, we separate training into men's and women's work groups, and we directly address family expectation that women stay at home.
+To build up participation of young women, we separate training into men's and women's work groups, and we directly address family expectations that women stay at home.
 This work is coordinated with the government that wants training for young women.
-Government support allows us to deliver skills to women 'at home', and facilitates discussion with families
+Government support allows us to deliver skills to women 'at home' and facilitates discussion with families